ckinateder/flower-dp/README.md

 ### Using a Different Model

-Using a custom model and loss function with `flower-dp` is simple.
-When instantiating `client.PrivateClient`, pass the custom model as the `model` parameter, and the loss function you'd like to use as the `loss_function` parameter.
+Using a custom model, optimizer, and loss function with `flower-dp` is simple.
+When instantiating `client.PrivateClient`, pass the custom model as the `model` parameter, the optimizer you'd like to use as the `optimizer` parameter, and the loss function you'd like to use as the `loss_function` parameter.
 For example

 ```python
 import client